Skip to main content

 Year

-On being notified of the complaint, the caravan park indicated a willingness to participate in conciliation to try to resolve the complaint.
+On being informed of the complaint, the motel indicated a willingness to try to resolve the complaint by conciliation.